i18next/i18next-gitbook/principles/translation-resolution.md

 For instance, you might have a 3 sections of your app, each with many individual pages in them, but only 2 sections share similar content.
 If that's the case, instead of loading all of the keys for all 3 sections, you can instead load keys from a "shared" set of translations and break up the other sections into much smaller sets of keys, loading them as needed.

-In a given namespace you could have a set of languages, each with their own set of keys.
+In a given namespace you could have a set of languages, each with its own set of keys.

 #### Example